 To make it gluten free, simply leave out the seitan or replace it with white beans.

-Mushroom & sausage arancini in the air fryer or oven
+Mushroom & sausage arancini

 Make things easy on yourself and use leftover risotto for vegan arancini.
 It has all of the creamy goodness of risotto, but with the added crisp crunch of bread crumbs.
 This arancini recipe can be made in the oven or air fryer.